Syrian Refugee Relief in Jordan

 Hundreds of Syrian refugee children and youth participate in the soccer program where they learn teamwork and self-confidence through the sport.
 Several kids came in with only sandals and played barefoot.

-100% of donations received (after the credit card processing fee) will go to support relief and development efforts in Mafraq.
+100% of donations received (after a 3% credit card processing fee) will go to support relief and development efforts in Mafraq.

 Mail a check